If your husband hasn’t touched you in a month, it doesn’t necessarily indicate that something is wrong with your marriage or with you.

 If healthy communication itself is the issue, seek advice from a relationship coach or professional that may help you come back together – in more ways than one.
 Read more about this topic here.

 We are sexual beings.
 And physical intimacy is usually at the forefront in relationships.

 We all have needs for affection and touch.
 We also have boundaries that need to be respected.

 Take the time to look at whatever needs and anxieties that have emerged from your partner’s lack of physical affection – be sure to separate out your issues from his.

-Therefore, keep in mind that above all else, communication is the key to get to the gist of what is going on.
+Therefore, keep in mind that, above all else, communication is the key to getting to the gist of what is going on.

 If you communicate clearly and compassionately, you may not only find your sexual activity re-igniting, your bond will probably strengthen in the process, too!

 Recommended: What Is Relationship Coaching & Is It Right For You?